Hero Lectro rolls out new sales strategy for its cargo e-bike

-New Delhi, May 18 (IANS) Hero Lectro, the EV arm of the Hero Motors Company (HMC), is rolling out a new sales and distribution strategy to bolster the market presence of its newly launched e-cargo vehicles that are set to revolutionise the last mile logistics paradigm in India.
+New Delhi: Hero Lectro, the EV arm of the Hero Motors Company (HMC), is rolling out a new sales and distribution strategy to bolster the market presence of its newly launched e-cargo vehicles that are set to revolutionise the last mile logistics paradigm in India.

 The brand is creating new sales channels for its e cargo vehicles across 10 cities initially, with a target of up to 80 multi brand outlets in Delhi-NCR alone.